cyber-solutions-centre/intro-to-programming/README.md

 At the end of the session you will be able to:

--	Explain the function and utility of variables, conditional statements, and loops.
+-	Explain the function and utility of data types, variables, and operators.
 -	Write a program using C# (a popular programming language).

 ## What is Programming?